loda-lang/loda-programs/programs/oeis/list2.md

 * [A286429](http://oeis.org/A286429) ([L07 program](A286429.asm)): Highest elevation of an island above sea level in a number square.
 * [A286430](http://oeis.org/A286430) ([L12 program](A286430.asm)): Least volume of water to surround the largest possible island in a number square.
 * [A286437](http://oeis.org/A286437) ([L14 program](A286437.asm)): Number of ways to tile an n X n X n triangular area with two 2 X 2 X 2 triangular tiles and an appropriate number (= n^2-8) of 1 X 1 X 1 tiles.
+* [A286508](http://oeis.org/A286508) ([L09 program](A286508.asm)): Binary representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 190", based on the 5-celled von Neumann neighborhood.
 * [A286521](http://oeis.org/A286521) ([L20 program](A286521.asm)): Decimal representation of the diagonal from the origin to the corner (or of the corner to the origin) of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
 * [A286716](http://oeis.org/A286716) ([L18 program](A286716.asm)): a(n) = floor(n/2) - floor((n+1)/5), n >= 0.
 * [A286717](http://oeis.org/A286717) ([L06 program](A286717.asm)): a(n) is the number of zeros of the Chebyshev S(n, x) polynomial (A049310) in the open interval (-phi, +phi), with the golden section phi = (1 + sqrt(5))/2.